renatalantos/Embrace-support-group/README.md

    My CSS page passed in the W3C Jigsaw CSS validator with the following result: **CSS Congratulations!
 No Error Found.**

   There were 9 warning messages displayed regarding imported elements.
+  These relate to the imported stylesheet on top of the page and the elements are imported to power the text overlay transform features.

   [CSS Warning messages after successful validation](https://github.com/renatalantos/Embrace-support-group/blob/master/documents/screenshots/CSS%20warning%20messages%20in%20Jigsaw.JPG)